-An investment-linked insurance plan is a life insurance policy which provides a combination of protection and investment.
+An expat investment-linked savings plan is a regular savings life insurance policy which provides a combination of protection and investment.
 Premiums buy life insurance protection and investment units in professionally managed investment-linked funds.
 An investment-linked insurance plan does not provide guaranteed cash values.
 The value of the investment-linked insurance plan depends on the price of the underlying units, which in turn depends on how the investments in the fund perform.
 Fees, expenses and insurance charges for an investment-linked insurance plan are paid for through a deduction of the premium and/or sale of purchased units.

 Single Premium Plan Regular Premium Plan

 - A single lump-sum premium payment. – Premium payments monthly, quarterly, semi-annually or annually.

 - The benefit payment will be the value of 100% or 101% of the account value. – The benefit payment will be the value of 100% or 101% of the account value.

 - Premiums are invested into the plan at one time. – Premiums are invested at regular intervals during a fixed term.